no-nameaccount/BalGNN/README.md

 # BalGNN
-This is an anonymized repository for CIKM 2025 source code submissions.
+This is an anonymized repository for BIGDATA 2025 source code submissions.